-I live in Hollywood with my Rolling Stones record collection and my wife.
+I am an author and ghost writer, living in California with my memories and my wife.
 I was a journalist for 23 years, starting out as a business and political reporter when I was 19, and specializing in music and showbiz after I came to America in 1992.

 Here I am dancing on stage with Iggy and the Stooges in 2011 (last one on stage, grey hoodie).
-This is one of the many experiences recounted in my memoir, Strange Days: The Adventures of a Grumpy Rock ‘n’ Roll Journalist in Los Angeles, available here.
-For more info, go to strangedaysbook.com
+This is one of the many experiences recounted in my memoir, Strange Days: The Adventures of a Grumpy Rock ‘n’ Roll Journalist in Los Angeles, available here for just $2.99.
+For more info, go to strangedaysbook.com.

-At every opportunity I try to travel, and I am four states short of doing all 50 U.S. states before I hit 50.
-My favorite foreign destinations have been Iran, Azerbaijan, Armenia, Ethiopia, Australia, Montenegro, Slovakia, Sweden, Spain, Paraguay, South Korea and Nicaragua.
+At every opportunity I try to travel, and am currently at 47 U.S. states and about 98 countries (depending on how you define “country”).
+My favorite foreign destinations include Laos, the Philippines, Belarus, Iran, Azerbaijan, Lebanon, Ethiopia, Australia, Montenegro, Slovakia, Sweden, Spain, Paraguay, Peru, South Korea, and Nicaragua.
 Cuba was the worst, by far.
 When I am home, I am a total homebody.

 I also love graveyards, state capitols, certain presidential libraries, pizza and beer, rock ‘n’ roll memorabilia, swimming, and Seinfeld reruns.